rage/programming-23/data/part-5/1-more-lists.md

 ```

-Any common game with a gameboard layout can be modelled in a similar fashion - for example, chess, Minesweeper, Battleship or Mastermind are all based on a two-dimensional grid.
-For sudoku it is natural to use numbers to represent the game state, but for other games, different methods may be better.
+Any common game with a gameboard layout can be modelled in a similar fashion.
+Among others, chess, Minesweeper, Battleship or Mastermind are all based on a two-dimensional grid.
+For sudoku, it is natural to use numbers to represent the game state, but for other games, different methods may be better.

 <programming-exercise name='Go' tmcname='part05-03_go'>

 In a game of Go two players take turns to place black and white stones on a game board.
 The winner is the player who manages to encircle a bigger area on the board with their own game pieces.

-Please write a function named `who_won(game_board: list)` which takes a two-dimensional array as its argument.
+Please write a function named `who_won(game_board: list)`, which takes a two-dimensional array as its argument.
 The array consists of integer values, which represent the following situations:

 * 0: empty square
 * 1: player 1 game piece